dawson-do/dawson-do.github.io/about.markdown

 ---
 ### Hey, Dawson here.

-I'm currently pursuing a PhD in Transportation Engineering at the University of California, Berkeley.
-My research focuses on 2D traffic flow models based on partial differential equations.
+I'm currently a PhD student in Transportation Engineering at the University of California, Berkeley.
+My research interests are large-scale traffic flow models based on partial differential equations.
 I also like to study the numerical methods used to solve these models.
 Read more about my research [here](/projects/).

+I also work at the National Renewable Energy Laboratory (NREL) with the AI group within the Computational Science Center.
+My work at NREL focuses on grid operations during extreme events.

-I completed a Master's of Science in Transportation Engineering in 2022, also at Berkeley.
+In 2022, I completed a Master's of Science in Transportation Engineering, also at Berkeley.
 Before that, I graduated from the University of Maryland, College Park with a double degree: a BS in Mathematics and a BS in Civil & Environmental Engineering.
+Go Terps!

 Here’s my [CV](assets/dawsonDo_CV_grad.pdf).